-The School of Professional Home Inspection (SOPHI) is proud to announce that they are approved by the State of Oregon to teach The Fundamentals of Home Inspection.
-All classes are taught live online, allowing for student and teacher interaction and special attention.
+The School of Professional Home Inspection (SOPHI) is approved by the State of Oregon to teach The Fundamentals of Home Inspection.
+All classes are hybrid, some attend in person while others attend the session via live Zoom.
+This allows direct interaction with the students and teachers and gives you the best chance to succeed in this rewarding career.

 As of 02/2022, indeed.com says the average salary for a home inspector is $61,150 per year in Oregon